hotdog-werx/pkglink/README.md

 operation and exit successfully (unless `--force` is used).
 This makes it safe to run in setup scripts multiple times.

-### pkglink-batch - YAML Automation
+### pkglink sync - YAML Automation

-`pkglink-batch` reads link definitions from `pkglink.config.yaml` and executes each one in three stages.
-Each link uses the same flags available on `pkglink` or `pkglinkx`, so you can mix resource links and `.pkglink` uvx setups in one run.
+`pkglink sync` reads link definitions from `pkglink.config.yaml` and executes each one in three stages.
+Each link uses the same flags available on `pkglink link` or `pkglink tool`, so you can mix resource links and `.pkglink` uvx setups in one run.

 #### Example `pkglink.config.yaml`